 Allium is a genus of monocotyledonous flowering plants that includes hundreds of species, including the cultivated onion, garlic, scallion, shallot, leek, and chives.
 They are completely okay for humans but highly poisonous for dogs.
 They contain thiosulphate that has the potential to damage the red blood cells and may cause anemia as well.

 As Holiday season is approaching, you may have a lot of plans but need someone to take care of your dog?
 Don’t worry, hire our professional dog walkers and pet sitters.
 At TAILored Pet Services, we do take care of your pets so that you can enjoy your holidays to the fullest.
-To know more about our dog sitting, dog walking and pet sitting services, visit Service-Rate section.
+To know more about our dog sitting, dog walking and pet sitting services, visit our Services page.